 - Fill the system with water until it is completely full.

-- Turn OFF the outdoor boiler power switch on the front so the fan does not run.
+- Turn OFF the outdoor wood furnace power switch on the front so the fan does not run.
 This is the most important step because if the fan runs without a fire burning in the firebox, the fan will continuously blow very cold air through your firebox, which will suck heat out of the outdoor boiler water!
 This will cause your indoor heating system to cool your home (instead of heating it) and therefore you will burn a large quantity of expensive fuel to keep the home warm.

 - Flush and clean the filter.